 No two team is the same.
 The leadership styles at which you work with Team A may never work with Team B. While leadership qualities make you effective in leading both teams, knowing which of the types of leadership styles works best for you is also part of being a good leader.

-Leadership is a fluid practice; the wise leader knows when to change from one leadership styles to another as the situation demands and developing a signature style with the ability to stretch into other styles as the situation warrants will help enhance your leadership effectiveness.
+Leadership is a fluid practice; the wise leader knows when to change from one leadership style to another as the situation demands and developing a signature style with the ability to stretch into other styles as the situation warrants will help enhance your leadership effectiveness.

 These are the types of leadership styles